-You also need to find out what the requirements for vaccinations and worm/flea treatments are before you drop your cat off, as some catteries will refuse to take in animals without seeing up-to-date vaccination certificates.
-They will also refuse to take cats that are critically ill or appear to be.
+You also need to find out what the requirements for vaccinations and worm/flea treatments are before you drop your cat off.
+It is now mandatory for up-to-date vaccination certificates to be shown before placing your cat in cattery.
+Most catteries will also refuse to take in cats that are critically ill or appear to be.

 It is important to make the environment as comfortable and homely as possible for your cat, to keep the upheaval to a minimum.
-Scratching posts, toys and bedding, along with other items and playthings that are associated with home, should be brought along and placed in your cat's alloted space.
+Scratching posts, toys and bedding, along with other items and playthings that are associated with home, should be brought along and placed in your cat's alloted space (again, this might be different currently due to COVID).
 These will help create the feeling of a home from home and make the transition much easier.

 Likewise, find out what the cattery is going to feed your cat and, if possible, bring along your regular food so that your cat doesn't have to adjust to a new diet too.
 The stress of a feed change added to new environments, faces and routines can trigger stomach upsets, so providing your cat's usual diet is definately worthwhile.